 • 3.
 Converting batch to flow methodology

 Flow chemistry is a powerful synthetic addition to add to the chemist’s toolbox and should be considered as complementary to batch techniques to enable the greatest range of synthetic applications.
 However, flow chemistry techniques will be new to most chemists – and a little scary – especially when considering how to convert a batch reaction to a continuous flow one.
 In this session, we will run through the thought process of identifying the right method for your application and consider how we begin to convert our chemistry, and we’ll include some examples.
-Read our batch vs. flow chemistry application page for more information.

 • 4.
 Efficient library synthesis under flow conditions